rust-tw/book-tw/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-18/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-18: Sharing the receiving end of the channel
+<span class="caption">範例 20-18: Sharing the receiving end of the channel
 among the workers using `Arc` and `Mutex`</span>

 In `ThreadPool::new`, we put the receiving end of the channel in an `Arc` and a